 Cost per acquisition (or cost per conversion) measures the total number of conversions in relation to ad spend.
 In other words, it tells you how much, on average, it costs to convert a customer throughout the ad campaign.

-Why you should care about CPA: Cost per acquisition helps you measure your overall ad campaign ROI.
-It helps you understand how effectively you’re spending your ad budget.
+Why you should care about CPA: Cost per acquisition helps you measure your overall ad campaign ROI and understand how effectively you’re spending your ad budget.

 6. Return on ad spend (ROAS)

 Return on ad spend looks at overall ad spend in relation to your revenue.
-It goes beyond CPA — the individual cost per conversion — to show you overall spend versus overall revenue.
+It goes beyond CPA — the individual cost per conversion — to show you overall spend vs. overall revenue.

-ROAS tells you if your campaigns are profitable.
-You can use ROAS to determine how you’ll allocate funds to each of your different PPC campaigns.
+In other words, ROAS tells you if your campaigns are profitable.
+And you can use ROAS to determine how you’ll allocate funds to each of your different PPC campaigns.

 Why you should care about ROAS: Return on ad spend helps you identify the most profitable PPC channels to optimize your PPC ad campaigns.